EKal-aa/orange-support-files/README.md

 ## Usage
-- Open the file in folder ows-files with orange
+- Open the file (with the highest version number) in folder ows-files with orange
 - Copy and paste a widget in your own orangecanvas

 ![](doc/images/script_repo_01.png)